viamrobotics/docs/docs/components/camera/esp32-camera.md

 # SMEs: Matt Perez, micro-RDK team
 ---

-`esp32-camera` is the camera model for cameras connected to an `esp32` board, which are initialized and configured using the [Micro-RDK Development Setup](/installation/micro-rdk-dev/) (ESP-IDF).
+`esp32-camera` is the camera model for cameras connected to an `esp32` board, which are initialized and configured using the [`viam-micro-server` Development Setup](/installation/micro-rdk-dev/) (ESP-IDF).
 If the camera drivers are one of the following two, the camera will work with the `esp32-camera` model:

 - `OV2640`